MegaAttitude/megaattitude.github.io/projects/mega-negraising/index.md

 variety of subordinate clause structures, matrix tenses, and matrix subjects.
-For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:
+For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.

-> An, H. Y. & A.S.
-White 2019.
-[The lexical and grammatical sources of neg-raising inferences](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1138&context=scil). _Proceedings of the Society for Computation in Linguistics 3_:23, 220-233.

-If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.